sharmaabhishekk/sharmaabhishekk.github.io/_projects/footage_event_data_sync.md

 ![RoI window](../images/footage_event_data_sync/Screenshot65.png)

-Our job here is to just draw a box around the match clock.
+Our job here is to just draw a rectangle around the match clock.
 Like so:

 ![RoI Window Selected](../images/footage_event_data_sync/Screenshot66.png)
-*check out the black box*
+*Check out the black box around 09:52*

 Once we've done that, the console prints out the detected time:

 ***Detected time: 9 mins and 52 secs***

+If the detected time matches up with the displayed time, then we're doing great so far.
 In the next two functions, we'll write a couple simple functions to load in the Statsbomb JSON file as a dataframe and then use that dataframe to get our event timestamps.

 ```python
 def get_event_data(match_id):